-• Center PW: Defines the time (in μsec) of the pulse that the transmitter transmits to represent to represent centered servo position.
-If this number doesn't match the master transmitter, the servos will not be centered.
+- Center PW: Defines the time (in μsec) of the pulse that the transmitter transmits to represent to represent centered servo position.
+If this number doesn't match the master transmitter, the servos will not be centered. - Delta PW: Defines the width of the pulse (measured from center) sent by the transmitter to define max servo throw.
+If this value is incorrect, the servos will not achieve full range (or will travel too much)

-- Delta PW: Defines the width of the pulse (measured from center) sent by the transmitter to define max servo throw.
-If this value is incorrect, the servos will not achieve full range (or will travel too much) - Notch PW: Defines the delay between the channels. - Frame Size: Defines the total time for all channels to be transferred.
+- Notch PW: Defines the delay between the channels. - Frame Size: Defines the total time for all channels to be transferred. - Polarity: Defines the polarity of the signal, Normal is active low.